11 Things You Should Share on Social Media

 A RANDOM IMAGE

 When all else fails, add a completely random image that doesn’t mean anything (like, a picture of a pineapple).
 Just use a photo that looks good on your feed and goes with your "brand image" but is completely unrelated to anything, and then you can write a caption about anything, too!
+Try to make sure you caption is at least meaningful here, so you can get people to engage and comment and start a conversation!

 This is my go-to list if I'm feeling stuck for what to post on social media.
 The more you do it, the easier it gets!
 And remember, you can always come back to this list!